Geeks in Phoenix

 The Burn disk image option highlighted on the ISO file context menu inside of Windows 10

-4. Select the optical drive you want to use to burn the disk from the pull-down menu on the Windows Disc Image Burner screen.
-You also have the option to verify the disk after it is created.
+4. On the Windows Disc Image Burner screen, select the optical drive you want to use to burn the disk from the pull-down menu.
+You can also verify the disk after it is created.
 When you are ready, left-click on the Burn button.

 The main Windows Disc Image Burner screen inside of Windows 10